Scrooge McDuck: Education

-Scrooge never completed a formal education, as he left school at an early age.
-However, he has a sharp mind and is always ready to learn new skills.
+In one Barks story, Scrooge mentions having played football in college, ‘Webfoot Tech’..
+However, other Barks stories such as “The Golden River”, imply that Scrooge already worked for a living during his boyhood, and therefore presumably never having a formal education.
+Scrooge is portrayed as having a sharp mind and is always ready to learn new skills.
 Because of his secondary occupation as a treasure hunter, Scrooge has become something of a scholar and an amateur archaeologist.
 Starting with Barks, several writers have explained how Scrooge becomes aware of the treasures he decides to pursue.
 This often involves periods of research consulting various written sources in search of passages that might lead him to treasure.
 Often Scrooge decides to search for the possible truth behind old legends, or discovers obscure references to the activities of ancient conquerors, explorers, and military leaders that he considers interesting enough to begin a new expedition.

 As a result of his research, Scrooge has built up an extensive personal library, which includes many rare tomes.
 In the McDuck Archives, every work of McDuck's expeditions studied by scholars such as Ms. Quackfaster.
 In Barks's and Rosa's stories, among the prized pieces of this library is an almost complete collection of Spanish and Dutch naval logs of the 16th and 17th centuries.
 Their references to the fates of other ships have often allowed Scrooge to locate sunken vessels and recover their treasures from their watery graves.
 Mostly self-taught as he is, Scrooge is a firm believer in the saying "knowledge is power".
 Scrooge is also an accomplished linguist and entrepreneur, having learned to speak several different languages during his business trips around the world, selling refrigerators to Eskimos, wind to windmill manufacturers in the Netherlands, etc.